-Suppose there are five kinds of videos: $\{\mathcal{A}, \mathcal{B}, \mathcal{C}, \mathcal{D}, \mathcal{E}\}$.
-You observe the number of times each video is requested and find 2 requests for \mathcal{A} , 2 requests for \mathcal{B} , 3 requests for C and 1 request for \mathcal{D} .
-A naïve frequency estimator, like the maximum likelihood frequency estimator, will assign a probability p_i of .25 to \mathcal{A} , .25 to \mathcal{B} , .375 to C and .125 to \mathcal{D} .
-Notice that no requests for \mathcal{E} were observed, resulting in the maximum likelihood frequency estimator assigning a probability of 0 for requests to the video.
+Suppose there are five kinds of videos: $\{A, B, C, D, E\}$.
+You observe the number of times each video is requested and find 2 requests for A, 2 requests for B, 3 requests for C and 1 request for D. A naïve frequency estimator, like the maximum likelihood frequency estimator, will assign a probability p_i of .25 to A,

+.25 to B, .375 to C and .125 to D. Notice that no requests for E were observed, resulting in the maximum likelihood frequency estimator assigning a probability of 0 for requests to the video.
 However, this must be false, because we know that it is possible to request the video.
-Video \mathcal{E} should therefore have a probability greater than zero.
-The maximum likelihood estimator does not account for any missing samples.
-This is the reason why it tends to underestimate rare videos and why the maximum likelihood frequency estimator may not be the best option.
+Video E should therefore have a probability greater than zero.
+The maximum likelihood estimator does not consider missing samples.

-A. The Good-Turing Frequency Estimator
+5.1 The Good-Turing Frequency Estimator

 Since we are most concerned about low expected numbers of requests, we are dealing with rare events of which we might not have made any observations.
 Similarly, when new videos are made available, we will again be dealing with a lack of information.
-This is why we propose to use the Simple Good-Turing frequency estimator [22], which accounts for unobserved events.
-The estimator tends to underestimate frequent items, but this can be mitigated by using the empirical estimate for them [23].
-As we are really only interested in infrequent items where $p_i m(t) \approx 1$, it is not necessary for our particular case.
-For the five videos, the Simple Good-Turing frequency estimator assigns a probability of .22 to \mathcal{A} , .22 to \mathcal{B} , .285 to C, .15 to \mathcal{D} , and .125 to \mathcal{E} .
+This is why we propose to use the Simple Good-Turing frequency estimator [8], which accounts for unobserved events.
+The estimator tends to underestimate frequent items, but this can be mitigated by using the empirical estimate for them [16].
+However, as we are really only interested in infrequent items where $p_i m(t) \approx 1$, it is not necessary for our particular case.
+The Simple Good-Turing frequency estimator assigns these probabilities to the example with the five videos: .22 to A, .22 to B, .285 to C, .15 to D, and .125 goes to E.

-The Good-Turing frequency estimators assume that the observed items follow a binomial distribution [22], but we assume that they follow a Poisson distribution.
-However, this is not a problem in our case, as the binomial distribution converges to the Poisson distribution as $np = \lambda$, $n \rightarrow \infty$, $p \rightarrow 0$.
+The Good-Turing frequency estimators assume that the observed items follow a binomial distribution [8], but we assume that they follow a Poisson distribution.
+However, this is not a problem in our case, as the binomial distribution converges to the Poisson distribution as $np=\lambda, n\to\infty, p\to 0$.
 With a large number of observable items, the probabilities will be small for infrequent items.
-The Good-Turing frequency distribution is static.
+The Good-Turing frequency estimators also assume that the underlying frequency distribution is static.
 We postulate that we can relax this assumption by using a sliding window.
-We only need to ensure that the window is large enough, compared to the mean number of arrivals m(t), to give a suitable number of observations n within the duration of the time window.
+We only need to ensure that the window is large enough, compared to the mean number of arrivals m(t), to give a suitable number of observations n within the window.